 Click Here for tab for Turn!
 Turn!
 Turn! by The Byrds

 This was originally written back in the late 1950s by Peter Seeger and lyrically was massively inspired by the book of Ecclesiastes.
-But the song achieved significantly more success once it was covered by the American folk-rockers The Byrds.
-The single shot to the number 1 spot on the Billboard Hot 100 and also charted very respectively in the UK and Canada too.
+However, the song achieved significantly more success once it was covered by the American folk-rockers The Byrds.
+The single shot to the number 1 spot on the Billboard Hot 100 and also charted very respectfully in the UK and Canada.

 Wish You Were Here by Pink Floyd